-While narrative has never been much of a priority in the Pokemon games, the series has managed to offer some pretty compelling, or at the very least entertaining, villains.
-From mob boss Giovanni to the affable Chairman Rose, every one of them has managed to offer something to make them stick out in players’ memories, whether it’s because they have interesting motives or are just fun to hate.
+While the narrative has never been much of a priority in the Pokemon games, the series has managed to offer some pretty compelling, or at the very least entertaining, villains.
+From mob boss, Giovanni to the affable Chairman Rose, every one of them has managed to offer something to make them stick out in players’ memories, whether it’s because they have interesting motives or are just fun to hate.
 There is one unfortunate exception, however, and that’s the main villain of 2013’s Pokemon X & Y: Lysandre.

 Recently, Lysandre got to be the main focus of one of the Pokemon Evolutions animated shorts airing on YouTube.
-But rather than provide new insight to his character or offer a different perspective on his actions, all it really does is remind everyone how he is, to date, the worst villain in the mainline games.
+But rather than provide new insight into his character or offer a different perspective on his actions, all it really does is remind everyone how he is, to date, the worst villain in the mainline games.